ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

 * **Single Public Windows VSI for Active Directory/DNS**: A single Microsoft Windows Server VSI for Microsoft Active Directory (AD), which functions as the DNS for the instance where the hosts and VMs are registered, is deployed and can be looked up.
 This option has been deployed by default for V1.9 and later instances.
 * **Two highly available dedicated Windows Server VMs on the management cluster**: Two Microsoft Windows VMs are deployed, helping enhance security and robustness.

-You must provide two Microsoft Windows Server 2012 R2 licenses if you configure your instance to use the two Microsoft Windows VMs.
-Use the Microsoft Windows Server 2012 R2 Standard edition license, or the Microsoft Windows Server 2012 R2 Datacenter edition license, or both.
+You must provide two Microsoft Windows Server 2016 licenses if you configure your instance to use the two Microsoft Windows VMs.
+Use the Microsoft Windows Server 2016 Standard edition license, or the Microsoft Windows Server 2016 Datacenter edition license, or both.
 {:important}

 Each license can be assigned only to one single physical server and covers up to two physical processors.
 One Standard edition license can run two virtualized Microsoft Windows VMs per 2-processor server.
 Therefore, two licenses are required since two Microsoft Windows VMs are deployed in two different hosts.

 You have 30 days to activate the VMs.

-For more information about Windows licensing, see [Windows Server 2012 R2 documentation](https://www.microsoft.com/en-us/licensing/product-licensing/windows-server-2012-r2.aspx#tab=2).
+For more information on ordering Windows Server 2016 licenses, see [Get started with Windows Server 2016](https://docs.microsoft.com/en-us/windows-server/get-started/server-basics){:new_window}.

 ## Order summary
 {: #vc_nsx-t_orderinginstance-order-summary}